Ratchet7x5/FluxVelocity/README.md

 * Never const a return type - Doing so inhibits compiler move semantics and will cause
 compiler warnings for built-in types
 Note: This only applies to the type itself and not a dereferenced object
-Note:
-Place the const keyword after the type rather than before the type it points to.
+Note: Place the const keyword after the type rather than before the type it points to.

 Rule 1.9 | Example Formatting
-UnrealEngine4 uses a system based on JavaDoc to automatically extract comments from
-source code and build documentation, this means there are some specific comment formatting
-rules that need to be followed to facilitate this process.

-Two different paramater comment styles are supported.
+It's recommended to follow the type of code standards demonstrated below.
 The `@param` style is the traditional multi-line style, but for simple functions
 it can be clearer to integrate the paramater and return value documentation into
 a single, descriptive comment for the function.